Modeling Random Directions in 2D Simplex Data: Polar coordinate transformations for circular data

 \subsection{Projected Normal Distribution}

 The von Mises distribution is not the only distribution that we can derive from transforming a bivariate Gaussian distribution to a distribution on random angles.
-Let us consider a bivariate Gaussian with any mean, $\mu \in \mathbbm{R}^2$, covariance matrix, $\Sigma$, and the exception that P({0, 0}) = 0.
-The bivariate Gaussian without the origin is still a valid probability distribution because the probability of any point is 0 for a continuous distribution.
+Let us consider a bivariate Gaussian with any mean, $\v{\mu} \in \mathbbm{R}^2$, covariance matrix, $\Sigma$.
 Then, if we apply the polar coordinate transformation to this distribution, we have that

 The projected normal distribution in two dimensions immediately follows from this because it is the marginal distribution of $Y$, i.e.